Your Pregnancy At Week-19

 Take a Peek

-A protective covering called vernix caseosa which is a greasy, cheese-like coating begins to form on your baby’s skin.
-This coating lubricates the birth canal and moisturizes the their skin.
+A protective covering called vernix caseosa, a greasy, cheesy-like coating, begins to form on your baby’s skin.
+This coating lubricates the birth canal and moisturises the skin.

-You may feel the baby kick for the first time this week, don’t be alarmed if you don’t.
+You may feel your baby kick for the first time this week; don’t be alarmed if you don’t.
 You will very soon.

-The main airways (called bronchi) in your baby’s lungs form this week.
+This week, the main airways (called bronchi) in your baby’s lungs form.

 Take a Peek

-A protective covering called vernix caseosa which is a greasy, cheesy-like coating begins to form on your baby’s skin.
-This coating lubricates the birth canal and moisturizes the their skin.
+A protective covering called vernix caseosa, a greasy, cheesy-like coating, begins to form on your baby’s skin.
+This coating lubricates the birth canal and moisturises the skin.

-You may feel baby kick for the first time this week, don’t be alarmed if you don’t.
+You may feel your baby kick for the first time this week; don’t be alarmed if you don’t.
 You will very soon.

-The main airways (called bronchi) in your baby’s lungs form this week.
+This week, the main airways (called bronchi) in your baby’s lungs form.

 FETAL GROWTH